 Without Japan’s isolation from the West during World War II, it is possible that the field of surgical hair restoration would not have suffered such a bad reputation for many years.
 Why?
 Because Dr. Orentreich’s technique was not nearly as refined as Dr. Tamura’s.
 While he is widely viewed as the “father of hair transplants” and deserves credit for his role in identifying donor hair, his cruder approach of cutting out entire sections of scalp led to many aesthetically questionable outcomes.

-With new breakthrough technology developed in the late 1980s and 1990s, these woes were soon forgotten.
-Modern-day hair transplants are so much better than their predecessors just 20 years ago.
 Ever since the invention of the Follicular Unit Extraction or FUE method in 2003, it has been possible to transplant individual follicles of hair with thousand of pin-prick-like extractions and insertions.
 It is virtually impossible to detect a well-performed FUE hair transplant where individual grafts of hair have been artfully placed to create a new hairline and fill in the crown.

-Speaking of wigs, you might enjoy this entertaining story about Elton John and his struggles with hair loss.
+It’s safe to say that we won’t be returning to the days where the problem of hair loss was solved by making wigs the latest fashion!
+But speaking of wigs, you might enjoy this entertaining story about Elton John and his struggles with hair loss.

 We hope that you’ve learned something new from our excursion into the past.
 And now, back to the future.
 Would you like to know how many grafts it would take to make your balding areas disappear?
 Request a free, no-obligation hair transplant quote by uploading your picture right now!